-NOTE: If the officer is purchasing or receiving a handgun from a federally licensed firearms' dealer, federal law may nonetheless require a NICS check be conducted.
+NOTE: If the officer is purchasing or receiving a handgun from a federally licensed firearms dealer, federal law may nonetheless require a NICS check be conducted.

-Each applicant for a license or permit should be informed by the sheriff within thirty (30) days of the date of his or her application whether the permit will be granted or denied.
+Each applicant for a permit should be informed by the sheriff within fourteen (14) days of the date of his or her application whether the permit will be granted or denied.
 When a sheriff is not fully satisfied with the applicant's good moral character or eligibility to receive a permit, he/she should notify the applicant of the reasons for his or her refusal to issue a permit within seven (7) days of his or her decision.
+Notification must cite the specific facts and law upon which the sheriff concluded that the applicant was not qualified for the permit.
 An applicant refused a permit has a right to appeal such refusal to the Chief District Court Judge for the district in which the application was filed.
+This judicial determination will be forwarded to NICS by the clerk of court within 48 hours.
 N.C.
 Gen. Stat. § 14-404.

-A permit issued under the standards of state law is valid for a period of five (5) years.
+A permit issued under the standards of State law is valid for a period of five (5) years.
 N.C.
 Gen. Stat. § 14-403.
-A sheriff is required to keep a book, which is provided by the Board of Commissioners of each county, of all licenses or permits issued.
-These records should include the date of issuance, name, age, place of residence, and former place of residence of each person, firm, or corporation to whom a license or permit has been issued.
+A sheriff is required to keep a book, which is provided by the Board of Commissioners of each county, of all permits issued.
+These records should include the date of issuance, name, age, place of residence, and former place of residence of each person, firm, or corporation to whom a permit has been issued.
 N.C.
 Gen. Stat. § 14-405.